algolia/instantsearch/docs/src/getting-started/styling.md

 </ais-results>
 ```

-It is recommended to not over-use this `inline-template` feature because it makes it hard to reason about the current scope.
+It is recommended to not overuse this `inline-template` feature because it makes it hard to know about the current scope.
 In the previous example, the `results` variable is provided by the `Results` component, not the current scope.

-As an alternative of using `inline-template`s, you can extend an existing component.
+As an alternative to using an `inline-template`, you can extend an existing component.

 ## Extending a component

 By extending a component, you can override its default template.
 You can also customize the behavior of the component, but that is out of the scope of this section.

-Here is how you could implement a `TableResults.vue` component that would display results in a table than instead of in `div`s.
+Here is how you could implement a `TableResults.vue` component that would display results in a table instead of in `div`s.

 ```vue